lautajam/django-crud-auth/README.md

 - **User Authentication**: Implementing a user authentication system allows users to securely register, log in and manage their tasks.

 - **Permission management**: Certain functionalities, such as creating and editing tasks, are restricted to authenticated users only.

-## Stay organized and boost productivity

-With the "ToDo App" developed using Django, you can streamline your task management process, increase productivity and keep your personal or professional life organized.
-Whether you need to tackle daily tasks, work projects, or personal goals, this app provides the tools you need to stay on top of your tasks at the same time.